MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 | **ModelRelationships**|Read-only| **ModelRelationships**|Collection of relationships between PPM tables.|
 | **DataModelConnection**|N/A| **WorkbookConnection**|Returns the model workbook connection object from the workbook connections collection which connects to the model.|

 **Model.AddConnection** Method

 Adds a new workbook connection to the model with the same properties as the one supplied as an argument.
 This method only works on non-model external connections and will return an error if called with an external model connection as its argument.
 When calling this method, a new model connection is created and it is named the same as the legacy connection with an integer at the end to make the name unique.
-Table 3 lists the parameters of the **AddConnection** method.
+The following table lists the parameters of the **AddConnection** method.

- **Table 3.
-Parameters of the Model.AddConnection method**

 |**Name**|**Required/Optional**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|
 |ConnectionToDataSource|Required| **WorkbookConnection**|The Workbook connection|

 **Model.CreateModelWorkbookConnection** Method

 Calling this method returns a **WorkbookConnection** object of type **ModelConnection**.
 A model connection connected to the specified table is returned.
 This type of connection can only be used by query tables in Excel.
-Table 4 lists the parameters of the **CreateModelWorkbookConnection** method.
+The following table lists the parameters of the **CreateModelWorkbookConnection** method.

- **Table 4.
-Parameters of the Model.CreateModelWorkbookConnection method**

 |**Name**|**Required/Optional**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|
 |ModelTable|Required| **Variant**|Either a model table name or a model table object.|

 **Model.Initialize** Method

 The **Initialize** method of the **Model** object has no parameters.
 Initializes the PPM.
 This is called by default the first time the model is used.

 **Model.Refresh** Method

 The **Refresh** method of the **Model** object has no parameters.
 Refreshes all data sources associated with the model, fully reprocesses the model and updates all Excel data features associated with the **Model** object.

 ### ModelChanges Object

 Represents changes made to the PPM.
 The **ModelChanges** object contains information about which changes were made to the data model when the **Workbook.ModelChange** event occurs after a model operation.
 When Excel makes changes to the data model, multiple changes can be made in the same operation and the **ModelChanges** object will include information about all the changes made in one model operation.
-Table 5 lists the properties of the **ModelChanges** object.
+The following table lists the properties of the **ModelChanges** object.

- **Table 5.
-Properties of the ModelChanges object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|